-Virtually all of our assets and liabilities will be interest-rate-sensitive in nature.
+Virtually all of our assets and liabilities are interest-rate-sensitive in nature.
 As a result, interest rates and other factors influence our performance far more so than does inflation.
 Changes in interest rates do not necessarily correlate with inflation rates or changes in inflation rates.
-Our financial statements are prepared in accordance with GAAP, and our distributions will be determined by our board of directors consistent with our obligation to distribute to our stockholders at least 90% of our REIT ordinary taxable income on an annual basis in order to maintain our REIT qualification; in each case, our activities and balance sheet are measured with reference to historical cost and/or fair market value without considering inflation.